rehierl/node-tree-outliner/1-basics/2-0-sequences.md

 clarification

-* a sequence is a subsequence to itself
+* a sequence is a subsequence, but not a strict subsequence to itself
 * `(t == s)` => `t infix-of s` and `(#t = #s)`
 * an empty sequence has no subsequence (`s(i)` is undefined)
 * `(s == s)` and `s infix-of s` are both always true